 Having introduced HAL-MD it remains to specify a stopping criterion that can be used to terminate the dynamics and extract new training configurations.
 To that end we introduce a {\it relative force uncertainty}, $f_i$, which is attractive from a modelling perspective, as for instance liquid and phonon properties require vastly different absolute force accuracy but similar relative force accuracy, typically on the order of 3-10$\%$.
 Given the model committee we introduced to define $\tilde{\sigma}$ we define

 where $\bar{F}_{i}$ is the mean force prediction.
-Further, $\varepsilon$ is a regularising constant to prevent divergence of the fraction, and to be specified by the user, often set to the typical force magnitude as predicted by $\| \bar{F} \|$.
+Further, $\varepsilon$ is a regularising constant to prevent divergence of the fraction, and to be specified by the user, often set to around 0.2 eV/\si{\angstrom}.
 During HAL simulations, $f_{i}$ provides a computationally efficient means to detect emerging local (force) uncertainties and trigger new ab initio calculations once it exceeds a predefined tolerance,

 The specification of $f_{\textrm{tol}}$ is both training data and model specific, and often requires careful tuning to achieve good performance.
 Too low $f ^{\textrm{tol}}$ keeps triggering unnecessary ab initio calculations, whereas too high leads to generation of unphysical high energy configurations.
 To avoid manual tuning and aid generality, we normalise $f_{i}$ onto $[0,1]$ through the application of the softmax function $s(f_i)$, resulting in the new stopping criterion